The best deals to shop from Wayfair’s Black Friday sale | CNN Underscored

 Talk about an impressive discount.
 This ultra-modern accent chair comes in rich colors as well as black, navy and gray, and reviewers rave about how comfortable and versatile it is.

-With color options that range from bright pink and mustard yellow to sage and teal blue, this is one of the best deals on a set of 2 gorgeous accent chairs we’ve seen.
+With color options that range from bright pink and mustard yellow to sage and teal blue, this is one of the best deals on a set of two gorgeous accent chairs we’ve seen.

 If a recliner is more your speed, you can snag this plush recliner for more than 30% off.
 Color options include a pretty sky blue, taupe gray, deep blue and plenty of patterns (like plaids and florals) too.

-One of the most popular beds on Wayfair with more than 34,000 reviews, reviewers love the plush detailing and neutral color options that can complement any duvet.
+One of the most popular beds on Wayfair with more than 34,000 reviews, this bed wins reviewers’ praise for the plush detailing and neutral color options that can complement any duvet.

 Take your pick of finishes like bronze, gold and white for this metal modern bed.
-With more than 31,000 reviews, customers claim it’s incredibly stable and incredibly easy to assemble.
+In more than 31,000 reviews, customers claim it’s incredibly stable and easy to assemble.

 A Wayfair favorite with more than 14,000 reviews, this ornate rug comes in sizes that range from 1 by 2 feet to a whopping 7 by 10 feet, as well as round options.